 2 – Your messages should not be too salesy

-B2B prospects are spammed on LinkedIn every day.
-So note that most of us have developed a sort of psychological shield that allows us to quickly detect and ignore sales messages.
-Many of your prospects won't even read the first two words if they recognize your approach as salesy.
+B2B prospects are bombarded with spam on LinkedIn every day.
+Keep in mind that most of us have developed a kind of psychological shield that allows us to quickly detect and ignore sales messages.
+Many of your prospects won't even read the first two words if they recognize your approach as sales-oriented.

-To get around this barrier, you must start a conversation.
-For example, “really impressed by blog articles on Magileads .
+To get around this barrier, you need to start a conversation.
+For example, “Really impressed by the blog posts on Magileads .
 Can we get in touch?”
-So when a prospect sees that you don't just try to convince him, the chances he meets your connection request are much greater .
+When a prospect sees that you're not just trying to convince them, the chances of them responding to your connection request are much higher .

-This type of message is known as a “pattern interrupt” .
-The idea is to do something different from the average seller in order to stand out .
+This type of message is known as a “pattern interrupt .”
+The idea is to do something different from the average salesperson in order to stand out .
 Interrupting a pattern causes the prospect to stop what they usually do and behave differently.

-Here are some examples of LinkedIn prospecting messages that work.
+Here are some examples of LinkedIn prospecting that work.

 3 – Personalize your message sufficiently

-Some sellers actually use a Basque form of personalization.
-This can be the name of the prospect or his company .
-But the problem is that it's not enough to capture their attention.
+Some salespeople do use a form of personalization.
+This might involve mentioning the prospect's name or company .
+But the problem is that this isn't enough to capture their attention.

-The point is - you can't get away with basic customization if you really want to.
-You need to research each prospect and write each one a personalized introductory sentence.
+The fact is, you can't just settle for basic personalization if you truly want to.
+You need to research each prospect and write a personalized introductory sentence for each one.
 Yes, it takes time, but it's worth it.

-Concretely, take a look at the LinkedIn profile of the prospect to help you write a personalized message.
-You must essentially find something to compliment it: new job, excellent webinar , promotion, excellent messages on social media).
-Or, try to find common points that could link you: belonging to the same LinkedIn group, common interests, joint contacts.
-An effective approach is also to ask questions like:
+Specifically, take a look at the prospect's LinkedIn profile to help you craft a personalized message.
+Essentially, you need to find something to compliment them on: a new job, an excellent webinar , a promotion, or great social media posts.
+Alternatively, try to find common ground that might connect you: membership in the same LinkedIn group, shared interests, or mutual contacts.
+Another effective approach is to ask questions like:

 - How do you deal with x problems, what is the secret to success?

-- Do you know any good places to go hiking?
+- Do you know of any good places for hiking?

-Note that customization is used to initiate conversation.
-In this regard, here is good tips for personalizing your messages.
+Note that personalization is used to start a conversation.
+In this regard, here are some good tips for personalizing your messages.

 4 – Check that your CTA is not vague or too confusing